mortazavilab/swan_vis/code-documentation/swangraph.md

-        ir_genes (list of str): A list of gene ids from the SwanGraph with at least one novel intron retention event
+        ir_genes (list of str): A list of gene ids from the SwanGraph with at least one novel intron retention event ir_transcripts (list of str): A list of transcript ids from the SwanGraph with at least one novel intron retention event
 ```

 ### find\_isoform\_switching\_genes